luis15pt/blog/content/posts/Prometheus&Netbox.md

 P.S.
 If anyone needs help with their computer, remember: 0118 999 881 999 119 725...
 3.

-Written by Luis Sarabando, channeling his inner Maurice Moss from The IT Crowd
+Written by Luis Sarabando, channeling his inner Maurice Moss from The IT Crowd with the help of Claude.ai